MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 	7. Enter mytokentest as a friendly name for the application, select "Web Application and/or Web API", and click next.
 	8. Assuming this application is a daemon/service and not a web application, it doesn't have a sign-in URL or app ID URI.
 For these two fields, enter http://mytokentest
 	9. While still in the Azure portal, click the Configure tab of your application
 	10. Find the Client ID value and copy it aside, you need this later when configuring your application (for example, a4bbfe26-dbaa-4fec-8ef5-223d229f647d).
-See the snapshot below.
+See the following snapshot.
 	11. Under section “Keys”, select the duration of the key, save the configuration, and copy the key for later use.
 This is the client Secret.
 	12. On the bottom, click on “view endpoints”, and copy the URL under “OAUTH 2.0 AUTHORIZATION ENDPOINT” for later use.
 This is the STS URL.